pedrogglima/chute-do-brasileirao/app/caches/_README.md

-# Caches
+# Cache

-- Classes found here are used to encapsulate logic for Redis DB calls.
+Classes found on folder concerns offer encapsulation, with some adaptions, for Redis DB calls.
-- The classes cache partials view
-- On the folder base and partials you will find the parents/base classes.
-- Every class (not include parent/base classes) must declare a constant with the key used on Redis.
-That means that each class can only have one instance (one key) saved on Redis.
-This make easier to control (retrieve, delete, etc) the data out of the class instance scope.
+Classes found on folder concerns that inherit from BaseCache must agree with module Cacheable.
+Classes outside concerns define the object that will be cached.

+Note: classes outside folder concerns must

+- declare constant KEY to allow only one instance exist on Redis DB.
+- extend concerns/Cacheable and implement the method cache, which must returns a object that respond to Cacheable API.

+Exemple:

+    require_relative 'concerns/list_cacheable'
+    require_relative 'concerns/handle_logic_for_redis_calls_cache'

+    class ObjectCache
+      # Offers a interface for the common methods #get, #set, #del
+      # expects #cache be implemented
+      extend ListCacheable

+      KEY = 'object_cache'

+      class << self
+        def cache
+          @cache ||= HandleLogicForRedisCalls.new(KEY)
+        end
+      end
+    end